 There are many ways to save money and earn free products at Walgreens by combining rewards with coupons.
-Understanding Walgreens coupon policies and how the rewards programs work is the secret to maximizing your savings.
-Here you will find easy to understand instructions on how the programs work, combining coupons and rewards, stacking coupons, and examples on how to maximize your savings every time you shop at Walgreens.
+By understanding Walgreens' coupon policies and how the rewards program works, you can easily maximize your savings.

 Walgreens Balance Rewards Program

-The first step to qualifying for the sales and extra savings at Walgreens is by signing up for Walgreens Balance Rewards program.
-You can do this at the register at Walgreens or go to Walgreens.com.
+The first step to qualifying for the sales and extra savings at Walgreens is by signing up for Walgreens' Balance Rewards program.
+You can do this at the register at Walgreens or by going to Walgreens.com.
 It is simple, fast and free.

 Coupons Accepted at Walgreens